IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * BETA_LOSS_POLICER (0.9): ref_wnd scale for calculation of max_policed_ref_wnd.

 The max_policed_ref_wnd enforces an upper limit to the ref_wnd.
-The max_policed_ref_wnd should increase by a small fraction, for instance 0.001 per RTT that gradually lifts the limit.
+The max_policed_ref_wnd should increase by a small fraction, for instance 0.001 per RTT that gradually lifts the limit, this prevents that possible false detection causes a permanent restriction on ref_wnd.

 #  Receiver Requirements on Feedback Intensity {#scream-receiver}